carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 Then we will ask about the number of bathrooms, and the answer is 3 bathrooms.
 The new range range is $220-$250.
 Finally we will ask what neighborhood is the house located.
-The answer is Neighborhood 1.
+The answer is Neighborhood A.
 That give us the price of $230k.
 _Comment: (add the visual)_